mondeja/leptos-fluent/book/src/strategies.md

 # Features

-All the features of the framework are optional and follows an "opt-in" configuration.
+All the features of the framework are optional, following a declarative "opt-in" configuration method.

 ## Loading the initial language of the user